Later Life Letters

 MARY'S FAMILY AND EARLY HISTORY:

 Mary, your birth mother was born on 4 October 1976.
 She was the second eldest of three daughters.
-The family lived in an isolated "tied" cottage.
-Mary's father (your maternal grandfather) worked long hours as a farm labourer and her mother (your maternal grandmother) was a semi-invalid due to persistent ill health who would venture no further than the local market town once a week to do her shopping.
+The family lived in an isolated, 'tied' cottage.
+Mary's father (your maternal grandfather) worked long hours as a farm labourer and her mother (your maternal grandmother) was a partially disabled due to persistent ill health who would venture no further than the local market town once a week to do her shopping.

 These are the people in Mary's family: